dewan-ahmed/vault-secret-management-tutorial/README.md

 ```

 I used the following command to configure Vault with the proper plugin and connection information.
 I'll explain some parts of the command. `vault write database` writes data to Vault at the specified path.
 This data can be credentials, secrets, configuration, or arbitrary data.
 Since we have a database configuration mounted in the path, Vault expects database specific parameters, such as `plugin_name`, `allowed_roles`, etc.

+### Create a Vault role to enforce table-level access control

 In my example, I'm creating a role `metrics-readwrite` in the `defaultdb` database with a valid database credential that has the appropriate permissions to perform actions upon other database users (create, update credentials, delete, etc.).
 Note that typically an admin will configure Vault as your developer or application should not have the privileged database credential.
 Once the administrator configures Vault (a less frequent task), the developer or application can use their Vault token to request less privileged and time-bound database credentials (more frequent tasks).